pranayaryal/daily-diary/_posts/2017-01-18-angucomplete.md

 ---
-title:  "Using angucomplete - an angular autocomplete for dropdowns"
+title:  "Using Decision Tree Regressor"
 ---

-I will try to show how I used angucomplete to make an ajax call
+I have used Decision Tree Regressor to decide on the home price